XSEDE/CRI_Ansible/README.md

-#H XCRI Ansible Roles
+# XCRI Ansible Roles

 This contains various ansible roles for making administration of XSEDE-related software easier.
 Most of these will be tested on CentOS 6 and 7, depending on demand / contributions, we may support other operating systems as well.

-##H2 Ansible role for installing Globus Connect Server
+## Ansible role for installing Globus Connect Server

 This role automates the installation of Globus Connect Server (GCS).
 Currently, this works for CentOS 7; updating